 Early Orthodontic Prevention and Treatment

-- Shifting of the jaw when your child opens or closes his or her mouth (crossbites)
+- Jaw movement when your kid opens or shuts his or her mouth (crossbites)

-If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our practice and schedule an appointment.
-Our team will provide your child with an initial exam, and discuss with you the best steps to take toward caring for your child’s smile.
+If your child is between the ages of 7 and 8 and seems to need orthodontic treatment, or if your family dentist has recommended a visit to the orthodontist, please contact our office to schedule an appointment.
+While keeping you in mind, our specialists will do an initial examination of your kid and speak with you about the best methods to care for your child’s smile.